spoddarwow/invoice-generation-report/README.md

 	2. **Resources\invoiceHtml** : Sample HTML files used to create the invoices.
 	3. **Resources\javascripts** : Javascript files.
 	4. **Resources\schema** : Schema to describe the excel column location.

+## Task pending

+- [ ] Create custom HTML for invoice.
+It should be as light and small in size as possible.
+Problem currently is to create it with minimal size.
+- [ ] Call HTML-PDF conversion.